nus-cs2113-AY2324S1/ip/docs/README.md

 # User Guide for Oriento

 Oriento is a desktop application designed to help you manage your tasks and guide your life in the right direction.
 It is optimized for use through Command Line Interface(CLI).
-If you can type face, it would run faster than a traditional GUI app.
+If you can type fast, it would run faster than a traditional GUI app.

 ## Quick Start